nestauk/cci_cameroon/README.md

 ### Clone and set up the repo

-1. To run the models you will first need to setup the project.
-Follow the below two steps to do this:
+To run the models you will first need to setup the project.
+Follow the steps below to do this:

+1. Meet the data science cookiecutter [requirements](http://nestauk.github.io/ds-cookiecutter/quickstart), in brief:
+  - Install: `git-crypt` and `conda`
+  - Have a Nesta AWS account configured with `awscli`

+2. Run:
 ```shell
 $ git clone https://github.com/nestauk/cci_cameroon
 $ cd cci_cameroon
 ```

-2. Run the command `make install` to create the virtual environment and install dependencies
+3. Run `make install` to configure the development environment:
+  - Setup the conda environment
+  - Configure pre-commit
+  - Configure metaflow to use AWS

-3. Inside the project directory run `make inputs-pull` to access the data from S3 (for those with access to the Nesta S3 account)
+4. Inside the project directory run `make inputs-pull` to access the data from S3 (for those with access to the Nesta S3 account)

 To note the project is setup using the Nesta Cookiecutter (guidelines on the Nesta Cookiecutter can be [found here](https://nestauk.github.io/ds-cookiecutter/structure/)).